Oruchinenye/Regular-expression/README.md

 This regular expression pattern is a simple and efficient way to clean up credit card numbers before further processing.
 It's a common practice to remove any non-numeric characters from credit card numbers to ensure accurate validation and identification of the card type.

 The regualar expression (cardno) is used to match a text that begins with a character 5 followed by a number in a range of 1 to 5, followed by another number in the range of 0 to 9 that should appear in maximum of 14 times.
-The string, 5489542225671214, satisfies the regular expressions (cardno). the string 5689542225671214 does not satisfy the regular expression (cardno)
+The string, 5489542225671214, satisfies the regular expressions (cardno). the string 5689542225671214 does not satisfy the regular expression (cardno).